Comprehensive characterization of an apparatus for cold electromagnetic dysprosium dipoles: Conclusions and Perspectives

-Furthermore we described a new apparatus and its basic operation, tailored to achieve the above goals.
+Furthermore, we described a new apparatus and its basic operation, tailored to achieve the above goals.
 The apparatus consists of many atypical, or out of the mainstream alternatives to conventional cold atom experimental approaches, which we hope this work validates.
-Specifically utilizing a large glass cell with a indium seal eliminates the necessity of a long glass to metal transition.
-Having a single cell serving as a main laser cooling vessel and containing a QGM facilitates the atomic transport.
+Specifically, utilizing a large glass cell with an indium seal eliminates the necessity of a long glass to metal transition.
+Having a single cell serving as a main laser cooling vessel and containing a CAM facilitates the atomic transport.
 The glass cell nano-coating provides lossless access for any laser wavelength from the mid-UVC region to the NIR even at large angle of incidence.
-The QGM simplistic miniature design, allows its positioning in-vacuum, and therefore possesses a large NA, field of view and reasonable working distance, while eliminating the need to include glass vacuum ports into the optical design.
-The last approach suffers from the glass warping due to the atmospheric pressure and the viewport manufacturing process itself.
+The CAM simplistic miniature design, allows its positioning in-vacuum, and therefore possesses a large NA, field of view and reasonable working distance, while eliminating the need to include glass vacuum ports into the optical design.
+The latter approach suffers from the glass warping due to the atmospheric pressure and the viewport manufacturing process itself.

-In near future we plan to complement the vertical 1053-nm lattice, currently retro-reflected from the QGM front face with a secondary retro-reflected beam at 1095-nm.
-The formed beat-note lattice \cite{Masi2021} should form the same long wavelength potential envelope as we currently have with the 532-nm FA (with step 13$\mu$m), with the difference that this potential will be referenced to the QGM.
-Preliminary simulations show that one can load a single plane of the short wavelength lattices by allowing a careful adiabatic increase of the beat-note potential and additionally entering a regime where the contact interaction and the DDI compensate each other \cite{Natale2022}.
-The beat-note lattice could be further used to load two nearby 2D layers allowing the engineering of bilayer dipolar systems \cite{Pikovski2010,Safavi-Naini2013, Guijarro2022}.
+We have additionally complemented the vertical 1053-nm lattice, currently retro-reflected from the CAM front face with a secondary retro-reflected beam at 1095-nm.
+The formed beat-note lattice~\cite{Masi2021} should form the same long wavelength potential envelope as we currently have with the 532-nm FA (with step 13$\mu$m), with the difference that this potential will be referenced to the CAM.
+Our strategy in selecting a single reproducible 2D plane of atoms referenced to the CAM and coincident with its focal plane is to adjust the beat-note envelope such that the $n$-th anti-node coincides with the CAM focal plane.
+For that purpose the seeding laser of the 1095-nm fiber amplifier (Azurlight, 8~W) is an AR coated ECDL with broad tuning capability, which is needed due to the proximity of the retro-reflective mirror to the atoms (in our case the front surface of the CAM) of 160~$\mu$m.
+On the other hand the robustness of the beat-note envelope is assured even if the lasers run freely.
+Once we hand out the 2D sample from the FA to the beat-note lattice anti-node, even if the sample occupies few neighboring planes, we can attempt selective parametric heating by exciting the atoms in all planes to the second band gap except the plane of the anti-node.
+For this purpose the frequency of the parametric heating should be scanned and the scan interrupted right before the trapping frequency gap of the anti-node plane (which is about 1.5$\%$ higher than the next nearest neighbor).
+The beat-note lattice could be further used to load two nearby 2D layers allowing the engineering of bilayer dipolar systems~\cite{Pikovski2010,Safavi-Naini2013, Guijarro2022}.